thejonaslab/pysubiso/README.md

 ## TODO
-[ ] Settle on an API which can switch between backends [ ] basic migration of RI code to new API
+[x] Settle on an API which can switch between backends [x] basic migration of RI code to new API
+[ ] Write networkx wrapper
 [ ] migrate existing tests to new API
 [ ] Create tests
 [ ] check subiso between differently-sized graphs